dycons/compose/README.md

    4. On the next page, click the "Credentials" tab
    5. Enter `varchar` in both password fields, toggle `Temporary` *off*, and click "Set Password"
 4. **Testing** - Now it's time to test our setup by using the bundled front end:
+   1. Boot up the React frontend by running `docker-compose up pp-react`
-   1. Start by going to http://127.0.0.1:3000/.
-You should be automatically redirected to the Keycloak login screen.
+   2. Start by going to http://127.0.0.1:3003/.
+   3. Click on the "Login" button and you should be redirected to the Keycloak login screen.
-   2. Access the account using `varchar`/`varchar`.
-You'll be redirected back to the Vue front end with the user's JWT token.
+   4. Access the account using `varchar`/`varchar`.
+You'll be redirected back to the React frontend with the user's JWT token and email displayed.
+   5. ** For active development **
+      1. Instead of step 1, run: `dodocker-compose run --rm --entrypoint sh --service-port pp-react`.
+This will log you into the application.
+      2. Run `yarn start` to compile the app.
+      3. Continue development on your machine - changes will be mapped to the volume inside the container and reflected at 127.0.0.1:3002

 ## Researcher Portal